 A gooey fist flew by her cheek and she jumped away; Togemon had pried herself loose and was back for another round.
 "Web on me, will ya?!" she snarled, swinging for Arukenimon's teeth.
 Aquilamon flew over and tried to hit his mark.

 "Get up!"
 Izzy called to Kabuterimon.
 "You can do it!"

 "Get her!"
 Mimi shouted, punching the air herself.

 "Come on, Aquilamon!
 You've hit her before!"
 Yolei urged, clenching her D3 tightly.
 She didn't notice a significant amount of the green and purple energy particles that Xuanwumon released were drifting into it.

-Togemon released a spinning volley of both punches and needles, but Arukenimon flipped on her back and sprayed the cactus with webbing again, making her stumble back flailing.
+Togemon released spinning volleys of both punches and needles, but Arukenimon flipped on her back and sprayed her with webbing again, making her stumble back flailing.
 "I wish these gloves had fingers!"
-Togemon wailed, trying to pull the gunk away from her face.
+Togemon yelled, trying to pull the gunk from her face.

 Aquilamon grabbed at the webbing on the top of Togemon's body and tried to pull it loose, all the while still shooting Blast Rings at Arukenimon.
 The spider woman simply scooted left and right, dodging them without much effort.
 "Is that all they can do?" she laughed at the kids.
 "Some Digidestined you are!"

 "Shut your trap!"
 Yolei yelled.
 "We've beaten you plenty!"